-Pride of Place judges with Ballyboy Community Development members at the Pride of Place judging event on 6th September 2023.
+Community Development members at the Pride of Place judging event on 6th September 2023.
 Ballyboy Community Development members outside Dan and Mollys pub.
 The judging was attended by Councillor John Leahy and Councillor Peter Ormond.

-Pride of Place judges with Councillors Declan Harvey, Councillor Sean O'Brien and Tullamore Tidy Towns group members at the Pride of Place judging event on 6th September 2023.
+Pride of Place judges with Councillors DeclanThe Pride of Place judges meet two UkrainianHarvey, Councillor Sean O'Brien and Tullamorevolunteers who are active members of theTidy Towns group members at the Pride ofTullamore Tidy Towns group.Place judging event on 6th September 2023.Place Judging event on 6th September 2023.